 To pass an examination, a score of equal to or greater than the passing point (cut score) must be achieved.
-The cut score was established by ACVP Diplomates in consultation with a psychometrician via a Standard Setting Study in July 2017 using the Angoff method for multiple choice questions.
-A panel of ACVP Diplomates reviewed every test item and estimated the percentage of minimally acceptable candidates that will answer the question correctly.
-These estimates, made independently by each expert, were then combined across all experts and questions to produce the minimally acceptable score.
-The cut score will remain the same for all future examinations until a new standard setting study is conducted.
+Cut scores are established by ACVP Diplomates in consultation with a psychometrician via a standard setting study.
+Established cut scores will remain the same for all future examinations until a new standard setting study is conducted.

 In order to ensure that examinations are of comparable difficultly, regardless of the year in which they were administered, an equating process is used to compare the difficulty of examinations given in different years and to adjust scores to reflect any differences in difficulty.
-These adjusted scores are used to determine if candidates pass or fail the examination based on the pre-established cut score.

-Additional information regarding establishment of the cut score and the equating process are available on the ACVP website.
+Additional information regarding establishment of the cut score and the equating process are available on the ACVP website here.
+The cut score and pass rate for the previous year is posted to the website when results become available.